near/docs/docs/tutorials/contracts/nfts/8-marketplace.md

 ```

 ### Storage management model {#storage-management-model}

 Next, let's talk about the storage management model chosen for this contract.
 On the NFT contract, users attached $NEAR to the calls that needed storage paid for.
 For example, if someone was minting an NFT, they would need to attach `x` amount of NEAR to cover the cost of storing the data on the contract.

 On this marketplace contract, however, the storage model is a bit different.
 Users will need to deposit $NEAR onto the marketplace to cover the storage costs.
 Whenever someone puts an NFT for sale, the marketplace needs to store that information which costs $NEAR.
-Users can either deposit as much NEAR as they want so that they never have to worry about storage again or they can deposit the minimum amount to cover 1 sale on an as needed basis.
+Users can either deposit as much NEAR as they want so that they never have to worry about storage again or they can deposit the minimum amount to cover 1 sale on an as-needed basis.

-Some of you might be thinking about the scenario when a sale is purchased.
+You might be thinking about the scenario when a sale is purchased.
 What happens to the storage that is now being released on the contract?
 This is why we've introduced a storage withdrawal function.
 This allows users to withdraw any excess storage that is not being used.
-Let's go through some scenarios to help solidify the logic.
+Let's go through some scenarios to understand the logic.
 The required storage for 1 sale is 0.01 NEAR on the marketplace contract.

 **Scenario A**